dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-maps.md

 ---
-title: Maps for dictionaries - gRPC for WCF Developers
+title: Protobuf maps for dictionaries - gRPC for WCF Developers
 description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---

-# Maps for dictionaries
+# Protobuf maps for dictionaries

 Protobuf's equivalent of the .NET `Dictionary<TKey, TValue>` type is `map<key_type, value_type>`.